tcbrindle/span/README.md

 This repository contains a single-header implementation of C++20's `std::span`, conforming to [P0122R7](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2018/p0122r7.pdf).
-It is compatible with C++11, but will use newer language features if these are available.
+It is compatible with C++11, but will use newer language features if they are available.

 It differs from the implementation in the [Microsoft GSL](https://github.com/Microsoft/GSL/)